 Excess cortisol levels may indeed be somewhat responsible for excess fat deposition and weight gain, no doubt about it (you’ll see why I say “somewhat” a little later on).

-OK, now back to Cortislim — can it really encourage weight loss by addressing the high cortisol levels tied to everyday stress?
-To answer that, let’s look at a few of the ingredients in Cortislim…
+OK, now back to question of the hour — can this product really encourage weight loss by addressing the high cortisol levels tied to everyday stress?
+This Cortislim review will attemtp to answer that by looking at a few of the ingredients…

 The most important “stress related” ingredient in this compilation is Magnolia bark, standardized for something called “honokiol”.